rautskaa/spotify/README.md

 The Spotify service is currently in a development mode and was not yet approved by Spotify.
-In order to use the service to create playlists, a Spotify account should be added to a Developer Dashboard.
+In order to use the service:
-Please reach out to Aksana R. to assist with that.
+1. Create an app in Spotify Developer dashboard https://developer.spotify.com/dashboard/
+2. Add client id and client secret from the Dashboard to config.cfg file in the Spotify Service
+3. Open newly created app in the Dashboard, select "Edit Settings" and set redirect_uri to 'http://localhost:8888/'.
+Save it
+4. Select "Users and access" and add a Spotify account.

 More information about development mode for Spotify apps can be found at https://developer.spotify.com/community/news/2021/05/27/improving-the-developer-and-user-experience-for-third-party-apps/

 To start a server locally in terminal enter the command: